thawkin3/a11y-listbox/README.md

 - Clicking the trigger button should show/hide the listbox options
 - Items should be hoverable and selectable with the mouse
 - When an item is clicked, the listbox should be closed
-- TODO: Clicking away from the open listbox should close the listbox
+- Clicking away from the open listbox should close the listbox

 ### Keyboard Users
 - Pressing the Enter/Space key on the trigger button should show/hide the listbox options